Cellularity and subdivision of KLR and weighted KLRW algebras: Homogeneous (affine) cellular bases in type C

 The definition of the residue looks more demanding than it actually is:

-\begin{Example} Let $\lambda=(6^{6})$ and $\affine{\brho}=(0)$.
+\begin{Example} Let $\lambda=(6^{6})$ and $\brho=(0)$.
 We fill the nodes with the corresponding residues for $e=2$ and $e=3$, respectively:

+Here, we shade the $0$ and $e$ nodes to highlight the pattern.
 In words, the residue increases along rows and columns until it hits $e$, and then the residue bounces back until it hits $0$, and starts again.
-(The starting pattern, {\ie} in the first row and column, depends on the value of the corresponding entry of $\affine{\brho}$.) \end{Example}
+The initial pattern in the first row and column, depends on the value of the corresponding entry of $\brho$. \end{Example}

 As noted in \autoref{R:HangingPictures}, the type $A$ positioning function orders the nodes $(m,r,c)$ in a $\hell$-partition according to their height $c+r$ in the Russian diagram, by their diagonal $c-r$ and their component $m$.
 In type $C$ we use the row reading order $p_{\blam}(m,r,c)$, that associates to the node $(m,r,c)$ its position when reading along the rows of $\lambda^{(m)}$.
+Let $\re^{\R}(k)=\re(k)-2\delta_{e\re(k)}$, where $\re$ is the function from \autoref{E:Residue} with its output interpreted as a real number.
 As before, we need a \emph{positioning function}:

-\begin{Definition} Suppose that $\varepsilon<\frac{1}{4n\hell}$ and $\blam\in\hParts$.
+\begin{Definition} Suppose that $0<\varepsilon<\frac{1}{4n\hell}$ and $\blam\in\hParts$.
 The \emph{coordinate} of $(m,r,c)\in\blam$, is